ls-julien-deruere/ls-julien-deruere/README.md

 - 2020

+      Migrate the Golf product from Heroku to GCP (Docker integration, Helm chart, Terraform, Vault)
+      Helped Golf developers to get used to the new eco-system.
-      Migration of Golf product from Heroku to GCP, in the meanwhile, I improved the CD pipeline based on their needs (ephemeral environment, logs etc)
+      In the meanwhile, I improved the CD pipeline based on their needs (ephemeral environment, logs etc)

-      Red finalization, adding multiple features and making it robust.
-Also refactored the whole project.
+      Red finalization, adding multiple features (Zoom integration, Zendesk queue...) and making it production ready.
+      Also refactored the whole project since it has been developped by an intern.

 - 2021